Manushprajwal7/safe-step-v3/AUTHENTICATION.md

 3. On success, user is redirected to their dashboard
 4. User profile data is loaded into the application context

+### Google OAuth Flow

+1. User clicks "Sign in with Google" or "Sign up with Google"
+2. User is redirected to Google's OAuth consent screen
+3. After granting permission, user is redirected back to the application
+4. Application exchanges authorization code for access token
+5. User session is created and user profile is ensured to exist
+6. User is redirected to appropriate page based on role and onboarding status

 ### Onboarding Flow

 1. After login, users are redirected to `/onboard` if [onboarding_completed](file:///c:/Users/Manus/OneDrive/Desktop/projecs/ss-V3/scripts/auth-schema.sql#L75-L75) is false